-This inflatable camping tent is made up of PU2000 Glue Strip Material, 210T Oxford cloth, and TPU for its inner materials.
+This shelter is made up of PU2000 Glue Strip Material, 210T Oxford cloth, and TPU for its inner materials.
 All of these make it properly ventilated, water- and moisture-proof, and resistant to tears.
 It is also wind-resistant with the help of its windproof ropes and guying points.

-The color of this inflatable camping tent is worth mentioning.
+The color of this is worth mentioning.
 Its body is mainly bright orange with blue inflatable poles.
-A brightly colored inflatable camping tent such as this one will be easier to spot after a hike or fishing excursion.
+A brightly colored camping tent such as this one will be easier to spot after a hike or fishing excursion.
 You will also be more easily spotted by others in the rare case of a camping emergency.
-However, brightly colored tents may attract unwanted attention from wildlife and take away from a “natural” camping experience.
+However, brightly colored inflatable tents may attract unwanted attention from wildlife and take away from a “natural” camping experience.

 The Tangkula Inflatable is great for campers on the move.
 If you enjoy hiking and constantly setting up base in a new location, this tent is right for you.
 It is easily transported, as it is both small and lightweight.
 Never be confined to one location with this tent.